monopole/mdrip/README.md

 </pre>
 </blockquote>

-Labels are just words that start with an `@` in the comment.
+Labels are just words beginning with `@` in the comment.

 The first label on a block is slightly special, in that it's reported as the block's name for various purposes.
 If no labels are present, a unique name is generated for these purposes.